-The Arles Way (GR 653), Chemin d’Arles or Voie d’Arles in French or Via Tolosana in Latin, was traditionally the route used by people from Italy and the South of France on their way to Santiago de Compostela.
-Although the traditional starting point is Arles in Provence, our full Arles Way walking tour departs from the lively city of Montpellier (check with our travel consultants if you’d like to start in Arles).
+The Arles Camino (GR 653), also known as Arles Way; Chemin d’Arles or Voie d’Arles in French or Via Tolosana in Latin, was traditionally the route used by people from Italy and the South of France on their way to Santiago de Compostela.
+Although the traditional starting point is Arles in Provence, our full Arles Way walking tour departs from the lively city of Montpellier.

 From Puente de la Reina, you can also continue all the way to Santiago de Compostela joining pilgrims on the famous Camino Frances.

 Click below to create your trip.
 You can walk or cycle.